Modular abelian surfaces of small conductor with nontrivial Tate--Shafarevich groups: On the theorem of Agashe--Stein and Fisher

 Recall that we write $d = | \Delta |$.
-Since $\pi_v$ factors through the group $H^1(K, \Delta)$ (which is annihilated by multiplication by $d$) it follows that $d \cdot \pi_v = 0$.
+Since $\pi_v$ factors through the group $H^1(K_v, \Delta)$ (which is annihilated by multiplication by $d$) it follows that $d \cdot \pi_v = 0$.

 If $v$ is an infinite place then $H^1(K_v,A)$ is killed by multiplication by $2$, but by assumption $d$ is odd, and the claim follows.
 Thus, suppose that $v$ is a finite place of $K$.
-We first recall the following fact from \cite[Section~3.4]{AS_VOSTGOAV}.
+Let $K_v^{\text{nr}}$ be the maximal unramified extension of $K_v$.
+For an abelian variety $J/K_v$ we write $J^0(K_v^{\text{nr}}) \subset J(K_v^{\text{nr}})$ for the set of points whose reduction modulo $v$ lie in the identity component of the special fibre of the Néron model of $J/K_v$.
+We now recall the following fact from \cite[Section~3.4]{AS_VOSTGOAV}.

 \begin{lemma} For any finite place $v$ of $K$ the Tamagawa number $c_v(A)$ is equal to the order of the unramified subgroup of $H^1(K_v, A)$. \end{lemma}